taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

     </script>

-In order to remove the link, just set upgrade url to the empty one.
+In order to remove the link, just set the upgrade URL to the empty one.

 ```
 cloudlinux-awp-admin set-options --upgrade-url ''